"Why the Hell isn't this on DVD yet?" -- Number 37

 Railroad man Tucker draws the ire of steamboat owner Cabot, first by winning a lucrative mail contract from the stage line, then by winning wealthy Mara's heart away from Cabot.
 Sensing that the railroad will next be taking business from his boats, Cabot tries to halt progress by bribing Tuck's subordinate Wills and smuggling whiskey to the railroad workers.
 Meanwhile, Tuck convinces Mara's father (Withers) to invest in the railroad, and exotic French-educated Keokuk princess Booth tries to woo Tucker away from Mara.
 Cabot's attempts to thwart the growth of the railroad turn into a personal vendetta against Tucker, as he challenges Tuck to a formal duel, then turns to direct sabotage.

 Following his breakthrough role in SANDS OF IWO JIMA, Tucker got his first opportunity to headline a Republic western.
-Filmed primarily in Oklahoma (McAlester) in Trucolor, with a script by James Edward Grant and a strong supporting cast, ROCK ISLAND TRAIL was heavily promoted by the studio during the summer of 1950.
+Filmed primarily in Oklahoma (McAlester) in Trucolor, with a script by James Edward Grant and a strong supporting cast, ROCK ISLAND TRAIL received heavy promotion in the spring of 1950.

 6'5" Tucker was forever playing stone-faced villains during the 1940's and 1950's.
-Even when starring in films like CALIFORNIA PASSAGE and THE ABOMINABLE SNOWMAN he was typically a truculent, anti-social protagonist ("I don't like people", he declared in the former).
+Even when starring in films like CALIFORNIA PASSAGE and THE ABOMINABLE SNOWMAN he was typically a truculent protagonist ("I don't like people", he declared in the former).
 ROCK ISLAND TRAIL gave Tucker the opportunity to play an unreserved good guy.
 Tucker's Reed Loomis is persuasive enough to sway investors, inspiring enough to have Wills' undivided loyalty, and charming enough to not only attract both Mara and Booth, but to keep Booth's loyal friendship even after he sidesteps her pass.
-He's also adept with guns, his fists, and in the one truly inspired scene, a mop dipped in boiling soup, his choice of weapon when Cabot challenges him to a "ridiculous" duel.
+He's also adept with guns, his fists, and in the most inspired setup, a mop dipped in boiling soup, Tuck's choice of weapon after Cabot challenges him to a "ridiculous" duel.

 So....why isn't this on DVD?